ribeirovillar/fiap-restaurant-management-app/README.md

 2. The collection uses environment variables:
    - `baseUrl`: Default is set to `http://localhost:8080`
    - `userId`: Used to store a user ID for API calls that require it
+   - `ownerId`: Used for restaurant creation and management
+   - `restaurantId`: Used for restaurant-specific operations
+   - `menuItemId`: Used for menu item operations

 3. Workflow for testing:
-   - First, use the "Create User" request to create a new user
+   - First, use the "Create User" request to create a new user (restaurant owner)
-   - Copy the returned user ID into the `userId` variable (right-click and select "Set as variable value" → `userId`)
+   - Copy the returned user ID into the `ownerId` variable
+   - Create a restaurant using the "Create Restaurant" request
+   - Copy the restaurant ID into the `restaurantId` variable
-   - Now you can use all other requests with the correct user ID
+   - Now you can create and manage menu items for that restaurant

-### Testing Authentication
+### Testing Restaurant and Menu Operations
-1. Create a user with the "Create User" request
+1. Create a user with OWNER type using the "Create User" request
-2. Use the "Login" request with the same credentials to test authentication
-3. To test password updating, use the "Update Password" request with the correct credentials
+2. Create a restaurant with the "Create Restaurant" request
+3. Add menu items using the "Create Menu Item" request
+4. Test searching restaurants by cuisine type or listing menu items

 ## Development Guidelines